demirciAhmet/GNU-Linux-Notes/README.md

 # Linux-Notes
-Some notes from my Pop!_OS 22.04 experience
+Some notes from my linux experience